 Can I use a Precision-Guided Firearm in a traditional way?

 Yes.
 There is a traditional mode on all Precision-Guided Firearms.

 With a Precision-Guided Firearm, a shooter will always hit within 10 inches of the tag point on a 1,000-yard target.

 Is the military using TrackingPoint Precision-Guided Firearms?

-TrackingPoint is engaged with the military and is limited in what we can say.
-The Army has thoroughly tested our product.
-It has not shared the test data with us.
+TrackingPoint is engaged with the military and is limited in what we can disclose.
+The Army has thoroughly tested our products, but has not shared the test data.
 However, shortly after the testing was complete, TrackingPoint company leaders were called to the Pentagon, where we were informed by the Department of Defense and State Department that export of our product would be restricted.
 For export control purposes, they classified the Precision-Guided Firearm in the same category as an F16 jet.
 It is the first rifle ever restricted for sale to only friendly nations.
 From these events, we think it is safe to assume that the Army testing went incredibly well.